Bobkong/CSE230-Haskell-Sokoban/README.md

 - GUI: Develop a fascinating game user interface to show players, blocks, and maps.
 - Movement: Develop the player movement controlled by keyboard events.
-- Collision: Develop the push block and collision check feature.
+- Collision: Develop the push block and collision check features.
 - Logic Check: Develop the task success check features.
 - Level: Develop multiple maps with different difficulty levels.
 - Game Control: Develop the quit game and reload the level features.